16 Pros & Cons of Owning A Laundromat New Investors Need to Know

 So, you're considering opening a coin laundry business?
 Congratulations!
 It's a really great industry; one that all of us here at Martin-Ray Laundry Systems, and our customers, are passionate about.
 However, any business investment should be weighed carefully.
 It's not something you jump into unprepared.
 Martin-Ray has been a leading laundry equipment distributor in the Rocky Mountain region since the 1980's, so we've helped our fair share of laundromat investors get started.
 We've heard or experienced many ups and downs along the way, and we want to pass the lessons we've learned on to new entrepreneurs.
 Before investing in a laundromat, here are the pros and cons you should know..

 - Great ROI.
-The laundry industry has a 20-35% ROI and nearly a 95% success rate, according to Speed Queen.
 How many businesses can say that?
 Not many.

 - Inventory.
 Unlike a restaurant, convenience store, or grocery store, laundromats have very little physical inventory.
 That means minimal ordering, rotating, or discarding products, which makes for easier management.
 It also means you won't have to deal with preparing and storing large amounts of expensive inventory ahead of time.